-- 638 Synoptic scale processes, like Rossby wave breaking, are essential not only for triggering - 639 cyclops but for providing conducive thermodynamic and kinematic environments for their - 640 development.
-As such, forecasters must account for both the triggering potential and mesoscale - to synoptic scale environmental development in predicting the formation and evolution of - 642 cyclops.
-The modified potential intensity (V{pm}) introduced here may prove to be a valuable

-643 diagnostic that can easily be calculated from NWP model output.
-To simulate cyclops, NWP

-644 models need to make accurate forecasts of baroclinic processes that lead to the formation and

-645 humidification of deep cold pools aloft, and be able to handle surface fluxes and other boundary
+Synoptic scale processes, like Rossby wave breaking, are essential not only for triggering cyclops but for providing conducive thermodynamic and kinematic environments for their development.
+As such, forecasters must account for both the triggering potential and mesoscale to synoptic scale environmental development in predicting the formation and evolution of cyclops.
+The modified potential intensity (V{pm}) introduced here may prove to be valuable diagnostic can can easily be calculated from NWP model output/To simulate cyclops, NWP models need to make accurate forecasts of baroclinic processes that lead to the formation and humidification of deep cold pools aloft, and be able to handle surface fluxes and other boundary layer processes essential to the formation of surface flux-driven cyclones.
+And, as with tropical cyclones, coupling to the ocean is essential for accurate intensity prediction.

-- 646 layer processes essential to the formation of surface flux-driven cyclones.
-And, as with tropical - 647 cyclones, coupling to the ocean is essential for accurate intensity prediction. - Finally, we encourage researchers to focus on the essential physics of cyclops regardless of where in the world they occur.
-Casting a broader geographical net will harvest a greater sample of such storms and should lead to more rapid progress in understanding and forecasting them. - 651
+Finally, we hope that researchers will focus on the essential physics of cyclops regardless of where in the world they occur.
+Casting a broader geographical net will harvest a greater sample of such storms and should lead to more rapid progress in understanding and forecasting them.

-652 Appendix
+Appendix